The "no problem" attitude promotes a slower pace of life, a profound change for those used to busy schedules.

 If you visited during the monsoon, return in the dry period (December to April) for consistent sunshine and calmer seas.

-If you focused on relaxation during your first trip, arrange another trip for adventure sports or cultural immersion.
+If you focused on relaxation during your first trip, schedule a trip back for adventure sports or cultural immersion.

 Enhance your travel skills for even richer future journeys.